IRS Form 1099-S - A Complete Overview

 Bandit Tip: For each real estate transaction, it is really important to ensure that only one individual is responsible for filing Form 1099-S, and only one Form 1099-S is submitted for each transferor.

-3. What are the Exceptions of Form 1099-S?
+What are the Exceptions to filing Form 1099-S?

 - Sale of Principal Residence

-- Transactions Involving Corporations or Exempt Entities
+- Transfers by Corporations or Government Entities

 - Non-Sale Transactions

-- Debt Satisfaction
+- Foreclosures or Debt Satisfaction

-- De Minimis Transfers
+- De Minimis Transfers (Less than $600)

-4. What information must be reported on Form 1099-S?
+What information must be reported on Form 1099-S?

-5. What is the deadline to file Form 1099-S?
+What is the deadline to file Form 1099-S?

 The Form 1099-S deadline to file with the IRS is no later than March 31, 2025 for the 2024 Tax Year.
 In addition to filing with the IRS, a recipient copy must be provided to the transferors.
-The deadline to distribute copies of Form 1099-S is February 15, 2025.
+The deadline to distribute copies of Form 1099-S is February 17, 2025.

 TaxBandits supports the secure and accurate filing of Form 1099-S Forms with the IRS and State.
 We also offer solutions for the distribution of your recipient copies E-file 1099-S Now